 Acetaminophen may also be used in combination with opioid medications.
 For example, a doctor may prescribe a combination of acetaminophen and a narcotic medication such as codeine or hydrocodone for moderately severe pain.

 NSAIDs can cause stomach irritation and bleeding.
 The chances are higher if you are age 60 or older, have had stomach ulcers, take a blood thinner, have three or more alcoholic drinks a day, or take them for longer than recommended.

-If you need an NSAID for longer than 10 days, check with your doctor to see if you need a prescription NSAID.
+If you need an NSAID for longer than 10 days, check with your doctor to see if you need a prescription NSAID or some other alternative.
 Also ask if you need to take extra steps to help protect your stomach.

 The strength of a pain reliever also matters when it comes to side effects.
 That’s why it’s important to avoid taking more than the recommended amount of an OTC pain reliever.